awslabs/aws-well-architected-labs/content/Performance Efficiency/100_Labs/100_Monitoring_Windows_EC2_CloudWatch/4_generating_load.md

 1. Open a new tab for the AWS console with this link: https://console.aws.amazon.com/ec2/v2/home?r#Instances:instanceState=running;tag:Name=WindowsMachineDeploy
-1. Assuming you did not change the CloudFormation stack name, you should see the EC2 instance we have deployed.
+1. You should see the EC2 instance we have deployed.
+    * _Troubleshooting_: If you do not see the instance, and you changed the CloudFormation stack name when deploying, then delete the **Name: WindowsMachineDeploy** filter and search for the instance with the same name as you used for your stack
 ![GenerateLoad1](/Performance/100_Monitoring_Windows_EC2_CloudWatch/Images/4/GenerateLoad1.png?width=50pc)
 1. Click the checkbox next to the machine, and then click "Connect"
 ![GenerateLoad2](/Performance/100_Monitoring_Windows_EC2_CloudWatch/Images/4/GenerateLoad2.png?width=50pc)